Maria Zakharova: Early life and education

-Zakharova was born to a family of diplomats on 24 december 1975.
+Zakharova was born to a family of diplomats on 24 December 1975.
 Her father, Vladimir Zakharov, moved the family to Beijing in 1981 when he was appointed to the Soviet embassy there.
 The family left Beijing for Moscow in 1993, two years after the Soviet Union had collapsed.
 Her mother, Irina Zakharova, is an art historian who has worked at Moscow's Pushkin Museum.

 In 1998, Maria Zakharova graduated from the Faculty of International Journalism at the Moscow State Institute of International Relations in the field of orientalism and journalism.
 Her pre-diploma apprenticeship was carried out at the Russian Embassy in Beijing.

-Career

 Early career

 From 2003 to 2005 and from 2008 to 2011, she worked at the Information and Press Department of the Ministry of Foreign Affairs of the Russian Federation.
 From 2005 to 2008, she was the press secretary of the Permanent Mission of the Russian Federation to the United Nations in New York City.

 From 2011 to 10 August 2015, Zakharova was the Deputy Head of the Department of Information and Press of the Ministry of Foreign Affairs of the Russian Federation.
 Her duties included organizing and conducting briefings of the Ministry of Foreign Affairs spokesman, the organization of work of official Ministry accounts in social networks and information support of foreign visits of the Minister of Foreign Affairs.

 Zakharova is known for her participation in political talk shows on Russian television and for contributing commentary on sensitive political issues on social media.
 She is one of the most quoted Russian diplomats.
-She often opposed Jen Psaki (the official representative of the US State Department before 31 March 2015).